 - sharp objects, such as razor, scissors, nail clippers

-If there is a fire, follow these steps to ensure your own and other people's safety:
+If there is a fire while you are at CAMH, please follow these steps to ensure your own and other people's safety:

 - Remove everyone from immediate danger

 - Evacuate the area